AlirezaMojtabavi/Accident_Detection/README.md

 1. **Data splits**
    - Dataset split into **train / validation / test** with a ~50/50 collision / no-collision balance in each split.
+   - These 1,500 clips were divided into:
+       - Train set: 1,050 videos (70%)
+       - Validation set: 450 videos (30%)
+       - A separate held-out test set of 1,344 videos (also balanced 50/50) was used exclusively for final evaluation.
+       - Data augmentation was applied only to the training portion of the real dataset, increasing the training set size to 2,100 samples.

 2. **Stage 1 – Frozen CNN**
    - Freeze all MobileNetV2 layers.